-The cDNA CLONING Team, headed by Brian Fox, PhD, is responsible for obtaining and manipulating cDNAs in advance of protein production.
-This includes the production of vectors designed for this purpose.
+The cDNA CLONING Team was headed by Brian Fox, PhD, and was responsible for obtaining and manipulating cDNAs in advance of protein production, including the production of vectors designed for this purpose.

 The success of structural genomics initiatives is critically dependent on the incorporation of targeted open reading frames (ORFs) into vectors suitable for protein production.
 Among the many structural genomics groups using Gateway® recombination, CESG previously developed and used the Gateway® method to clone ~3500 eukaryotic ORFs.
 As part of this effort, a customized modular vector backbone was created to allow efficient swap of antibiotic resistance markers, protein tags, linker regions, and protease sites.
 Some of the best variants of these production vectors, available by material transfer agreement with the University of Wisconsin, are described.

 To facilitate expansion of this vector set to include wheat germ cell-free and other expression platforms, we evaluated Flexi®Vector, a restriction enzyme/ligation based cloning system recently developed by Promega Corporation (Madison, WI).
 This system offered the advantages of high-throughput cloning of PCR products directly into an expression vector and serial transfer of the sequenced verified ORFs from the first vector to others.
 Here we report a comparison of Gateway® recombination cloning system and the Flexi®Vector restriction-based cloning system.